-As of 01-01-2018 I will be Professor of Youth, family and society at Avans Center of Expertise Caring Society 3.0.
+As of 01-01-2018 I am Professor of Youth, family and society at Avans Center of Expertise Caring Society.

 As such I will research topics concerning youth, health and prevention – and connect research with education of future professionals in health care and social work.

 From June 2017 onwards, I will use Deep Democracry techniques to perform action research projects.